Architecture Principles

 There is no free architecture.

 Every design decision is a trade-off between clarity, scalability, and operational cost.
+The pattern that solved one problem just created three new ones.
+Make those trade-offs explicit.

 5. Simplicity Is a Strategic Choice

 Simplicity is not minimalism for its own sake.
+It's the intentional reduction of accidental complexityâthe complexity that serves the implementation, not the domain.

 Simple systems:

-- Fail predictably
+- Fail predictably (you know what broke)

-- Scale incrementally
+- Scale incrementally (add capacity, not rewrites)

-- Are easier to debug
+- Are easier to debug (fewer places to look)

-- Require fewer meetings
+- Require fewer meetings (less coordination overhead)

 6. Avoid Accidental Distributed Systems

-If your feature requires:
+If your feature suddenly requires:

-- Retries
+- Retries and exponential backoff

 - Dead-letter queues